 The girls' modified soccer team won again last night, beating Alden 3-0.
 Goals were scored by Lilly Trautman, Jordan Merchant and Addie Wochensky.
 Evelyn Findlay and Sophia Young were a constant force in midfield, moving the ball up to the strikers and hustling back to make stops on defense.
 A highlight of the game was goalie Arizona Bartlett stopping a penalty kick!
 The girls play next Wednesday against Holland.

-about 2 months ago, Springville-Griffith PR
+4 months ago, Springville-Griffith PR

 The SMS musical program is going through some exciting changes!
 The Middle School Musical Society is looking for all 6th - 8th-grade students who are interested in musical theatre!
 Actors and singers are welcome, as well as students with interests in lighting, sound, costuming and more.